flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

         earlier when programming the MCDU's PERF page for take off.
 These are shown in blue on the PFD's speed tape.

         **V~1~**: The speed beyond which takeoff should no longer be aborted.
+V~1~ is depicted as a "1" next to the speedband in the PFD.

         **V~R~**: Rotation speed.
-The speed at which the pilot begins to apply control inputs to cause the aircraft nose to pitch up, after which it will leave the ground
+The speed at which the pilot begins to apply control inputs to cause the aircraft nose to pitch up, after which it will leave the ground.
+V~R~ is depicted as a cyan circle next to the speedband in the PFD.

         **V~2~**: Takeoff safety speed.
-The speed at which the aircraft may safely climb with one engine inoperative
+The speed at which the aircraft may safely climb with one engine inoperative.
+V~2~ is depicted by a magenta triangle next to the speedband in the PFD.

-        On a long enough runway V~1~ and V~R~ are often very close together and can't be clearly distinguished on the PFD speed tape.
+        On a long enough runway V~1~ (depicted by "1") and V~R~ (depicted by "o") are often very close together and can't be clearly distinguished on the PFD speed tape.

 - At about 80 knots slowly release the forward pressure on the sidestick until about 100 knots when the sidestick should be in neutral position.